RKitSeal/sennavim/README.md

   * `sennvim.linters.add_linter` to add a linter.
 4. These files will be automatically detected, loaded, and installed via Mason on the next load.

-For extample, here is the Python language file:
+For example, here is the Python language file:

 ```lua